(Updated 17. September 2022)

 My first exposure to cryptocurrency came through Bitcoin.
-Like many people, I read about Bitcoin’s price movements and quickly decided to buy some.
-As I researched further I learned about the existence of Altcoins such as ETH and Doge and began to track their prices.
-It soon became obvious that when Bitcoin’s price moves the price of Altcoins will usually follow.
+As I researched further I learned about the existence of altcoins such as ETH and Doge and began to track their prices.
+It soon became obvious that when Bitcoin’s price moves the price of altcoins will usually follow.
 A 2019 academic paper mathematically proved this to be the case.
-Simply put, Bitcoin is the original and is the king of crypto.
-The reasons for this correlation are not always immediately apparent.
-So I found myself asking, ‘Why do Altcoins follow Bitcoin’?
+So I found myself asking, ‘Why do altcoins follow Bitcoin’?

-Altcoins follow Bitcoin for many reasons, including the historic availability of crypto trading pairs, Bitcoin acting as a market sentiment indicator and the fact that many crypto traders denominate in BTC terms.
+Altcoins follow Bitcoin for many reasons, including the historical availability of crypto trading pairs, Bitcoin acting as a market sentiment indicator, and the fact that many crypto traders denominate in BTC terms.

 This trend is clearly apparent.
 However, it is not absolute, nor set in stone.
-For example, if the Bitcoin price increase 10% you cannot simply assume all other coins will move 10%.
-Some will outperform and some may even decrease in price.
+For example, if the Bitcoin price increase by 10% you cannot simply assume all other coins will move by 10%.
+Some altcoins will outperform Bitcoin and some may even decrease in price.
 There are thousands of cryptocurrencies and financial markets are complex.

-The chart above illustrates Bitcoin/Alts correlation for key Alts.
-A number above 0.5 is considered a strong positive correlation.
-You can see that while Bitcoin is clearly correlated with most Alts, the extent differs by currency.
+The chart below illustrates the Bitcoin/altcoin correlation for a few key altcoins.
+A number above 0.5 is considered a strong positive correlation:

 Similarly, correlations do change over time.
-In fact, the chart suggests that Bitcoin/Alts correlations may be weakening.
+In fact, the chart suggests that altcoins’ correlations to Bitcoin may be weakening.
 We will explore these concepts in greater detail in this article.

 Why Does Bitcoin Affect Other Coins?

 Having established that Bitcoin does affect other coins, we now need to consider why.
 Altcoins follow Bitcoin for many reasons, including the following: